 What does this have to do with Donald Trump?
 Well, it appears that the Senator, as it were, hung up the phone again – this time on the president of the United States.
 What is worse, a lot of what we heard this weekend seemed actually to celebrate McCain’s slamming down that phone as manifestations of dignity and statesmanship worthy of George Washington himself.

 However he may have connived to prevent Donald Trump’s election, once Trump became President, Senator McCain had two choices.
 He could have acted the selfless patriot eulogized this past week, swallowing his pride and working as best he could with the new president to avoid some of the errors and pitfalls the senator and his Beltway pals claimed to fear.
 Or, as he in fact ended up doing, he could sniff disapprovingly and just walk away from the man whom the American people had chosen as their president after twice rejecting the senator from Arizona.
-That choice, too, joins others more admirable in comprising the legacy of John McCain.We value your comments!
-Please weigh in on our comment section below.
+That choice, too, joins others more admirable in comprising the legacy of John McCain.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com